 - High school diploma or equivalent degree

 - Master’s degree

 Thus, a deep-rooted analysis must go into whether the fact that someone is married or not would hamper the purpose of a survey.
-If it’s extremely critical to know the marital status of a respondent, only then should you include this demographic survey question.
+If it’s highly critical to know the marital status, only then should you include this demographic survey question.

 - What is your marital status?

 This demographic question can include various sub-sections of employment status, such as the number of hours worked, job type of employer, and other parameters.
 The most common classification of employment status options is whether or not the respondent is employed.

 - What is your current employment status?

 - Full-time employment

 Suppose respondents inform you that they’re employed.
 In that case, you can apply the skip logic feature to eliminate options that aren’t applicable and include options that might provide further insights about the participant’s employment status.

 This question type is very similar to the age demographic question.
 Question about household income depends on what you would use this information for and what detail you would want to receive these inputs.
 Here’s an example of a household income demographic question: